Fabricating

 component9.jpg

-Notice the crown in the coaming which follows the curve of the deck transversely.
-The coaming widest point is 4.344” to 4.146” at the centerline, these dimensions were taken from the transverse frame at the hatch location.
+Your drawing should indicate crown in the coaming, from your template, which follows the curve of the deck transversely.
+The coaming widest point is 4.344” at the centerline to 4.146” at the ends.

 From these drawings all the dimensional information necessary to layout a flat pattern for the coaming can be entered into the development spreadsheet, which is free to download from the below link.